-More often than not, when people say, “yes” or “no”, they do so for some “reason” that has almost nothing to do with the actual words you say to them.
+More often than not, when people say, “yes” or “no”, they do so for some “reason” that has almost nothing to do with the actual words you say to them before or after the communication exchange.

 Covert Influence is the study of all influential factors that are hidden.
 These elements of persuasive communication cause people to change their minds….or to do something that if just one or two things were different in the environment, or in the sequencing of information/communication, a completely different answer or result would be given.

-Hypnotic Influence Strategy to Ask and Receive More than You Ask For
+Hypnotic Influence Strategy to Ask and Get What You Want

 If you think about it, nonprofits are required to use the most pure elements of influence.
 They have no product or service per se…their existence relies on the ability of their fundraisers to influence.